o3de/o3de.org/content/docs/user-guide/components/development/system-wide.md

 ## Creating a System Component in a Gem

-O3DE enables the creation of custom system components through gems and AZ modules.
+O3DE enables the creation of custom system components through Gems and AZ modules.
 Gems are a specialization of AZ modules.
 For more information, see [Gems and AZ Modules](/docs/user-guide/engine/gems/structure.md).
-Most O3DE games organize their game code in one or more gems.
-These gems can contain system components that integrate with the game engine as well as components for use on game entities.
+Most O3DE games organize their game code in one or more Gems.
+These Gems can contain system components that integrate with the game engine as well as components for use on game entities.

 When you create a system component as part of a Gem, follow these requirements: